-The sterilizations of indigenous women were covert means of the continuation of the extermination policy against the Indian Nations.
+The Forced Sterilizations of indigenous women were covert means of the continuation of extermination policy against Indian Nations.
 At least three indigenous generations from 3,406 women are not in existence now as the result.
 The sterilizations were not unintentional or negligible.
 They were genocide.
 What would the indigenous culture and political landscape be now?
-One can only imagine, but the sterilizations like the relocations - were forced.
+One can only imagine, but the sterilizations like the relocations – were forced.

 Here’s a historical example of violence against Native American women during this general time, to complete laying the foundation.